mm696626/ContainerBRRESExtractor/README.md

 # ContainerBRRESExtractor

 ### Container BRRES Extractor
-* A tool to extract container format BRRESS files since they don't extract directly in BrawlCrate
+* A tool to extract container format BRRES files since they don't extract directly in BrawlCrate
     * Learn more about the format here: https://wiki.vg-resource.com/BRRES

 ### Setup to get this tool working